ama-zia/fintech_software_project/README.md

 🔮 Forecast
 Predict your future balance based on past spending.

-Median prediction (most likely outcome)
+Median prediction: The most likely outcome.

-90% uncertainty band (Monte Carlo simulation)
+90% uncertainty band: Shows a range of possible outcomes using a Monte Carlo simulation.

-Break-even line
+Break-even line.

-Simple, explainable trend + seasonality model
+A simple, explainable trend + seasonality model is used for the forecast.

 🎛 Scenario Builder
-Adjust category spend with sliders.
+Adjust category spending with sliders.

 Simulate “what if” scenarios: reduce coffee by 50%, increase rent, etc.

-Forecast updates instantly to reflect the new scenario.
+The forecast updates instantly to reflect the new scenario.

 🎯 Gamified Savings Goals
-Predefined goals:
+Predefined goals include:

 Laptop ($2000)